caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 ### String handling

-String handling is a basic function of almost all higher-level programming languages, so it is worth you knowing how to carry out some basic string operations in C#.
+String handling is a basic function of almost all higher-level programming languages, so it's worth you knowing how to carry out some basic string operations in C#.

 Strings are a fundamental type in .NET, although they behave as if they are a kind of object.
-Indeed, in CIL itself "object" and "string" are given as the two fundamental reference data types, but also that "string" instances must always behave as if they inherit from "object" despite being a different fundamental type.
-In C# `string` appears to be defined as a sealed class, but this really just reflects the underlying implementation.
+Indeed, in CIL itself "object" and "string" are given as the two fundamental reference data types, but with the rider that "string" instances must always behave as if they inherit from "object" despite being a different fundamental type at the bytecode.
+In C# `string` appears to be defined as a sealed class which inherits from object, but this really just reflects the underlying implementation and is the best way to represent the CIL behaviour required by the CLR standards in C#.

-A fundamental tenet of C# strings is that they are always immutable.
+A fundamental tenet of .NET strings is that they are always immutable.
 All string operations and methods, therefore, will return a *different* instance to the one(s) being operated on, as you cannot mutate an existing string.
-This naturally affects the style of the string API, but also is sometimes raised as a possible performance problem, because certain idioms such as constructing strings piece-by-piece or by repeated concatenation can then cause a large number of short-lived string objects to be created.
+This naturally affects the style of the string API, but also is sometimes raised as a possible performance problem, because certain idioms such as constructing strings piece-by-piece or by repeated concatenation can cause a large number of short-lived strings to be created.

-Whether this is actually a problem in the real world depends very much on what you are doing.
-Because of a perception that it may be a problem, there is a class, `System.Text.StringBuilder`, intended to be used in situations where you may want to do repeated concatenation.
+Whether this "performance problem" is actually a problem in the real world depends very much on what you are doing.
+Because of a perception that it may be a problem, there is a class, `System.Text.StringBuilder`, intended to be used in situations where you may want to build up a string in multiple steps.
 It effectively behaves like a kind of mutable string buffer, with limited replacement ability; its contents can then be turned into a regular .NET string by calling `StringBuilder.ToString()`.
 Because there is an overhead implied by using `StringBuilder`, the point at which use of `StringBuilder` becomes more efficient than direct string operations is very hard to predict and can vary hugely based on the exact algorithm used, the CLR implementation, the amount of data involved, and anything else which can affect the behaviour of the garbage collector.

 The `string` class implements `IEnumerable<char>`, so if you find that the available string API does not easily lead to the operation required, you can use LINQ methods to filter and transform your string as a sequence of characters and turn it back into a string afterwards.
-Annoyingly, there is no `string(IEnumerable<char>)` constructor; however, there is a constructor that takes `char[]`, so you can always use `IEnumerable<char>.ToArray()` to get around this.
+Annoyingly, there is no `string(IEnumerable<char>)` constructor; however, there is a constructor that takes `char[]`, so you can get around this with the `IEnumerable<char>.ToArray()` method.

-The `string` class also implements an `int` parameter indexer of type `char`.
-As each instance is immutable, it is naturally a read-only indexer, but can easily be used to access the character at a given position in the string.
+The `string` class implements an `int`-parameter indexer of type `char`.
+As each instance is immutable, it's a read-only indexer, but can easily be used to access the character at a given position in the string.
+Since C# 8 there is also an `Index`-parameter indexer and a range-based indexer of type `string`, which covers various situations that previously required string manipulation methods.
+For example, the expression `myString[x..]` is equivalent to `myString.Substring(x)`.

 C# compiler implementations will generally de-duplicate string constants and literals in output assemblies.
 This is done through a mechanism called the *intern pool*, which can be accessed at runtime, although doing so is not necessarily helpful.
-Although there is no automatic deduplication of runtime-generated strings, it is not really productive to check to see if your string exists in the intern pool already: you can't check if it exists without constructing it anyway, and putting it into the pool will prevent it from being garbage-collected at all during the lifetime of the process.
+Although there is no automatic deduplication of runtime-generated strings, it's not really productive to check to see if your string exists in the intern pool already: you can't check if it exists without constructing it anyway, and putting it into the pool will prevent it from being garbage-collected at all during the lifetime of the process.

 The `string` class has a predefined static field, `Empty`, to refer to the empty string.
 You may often see references to `string.Empty` (or `String.Empty`) in code instead of the equivalent `""`.
-In C# 1.0, using `string.Empty` was felt by a lot of developers to convey a minor performance improvement over `""`; however, any such improvement was likely to be minimal in practice, and the two are essentially synonyms.
-A large number of developers still prefer to use `string.Empty` for readability or personal preference, but it is functionally equivalent for `""`.
-If you are comparing a value against an empty string, it is better practice to consider how you want to handle null values and use `string.IsNullOrEmpty(val)` or `string.IsNullOrWhitespace(val)` if they give the semantics you need without requiring an additional null check.
+In C# 1.0, using `string.Empty` was felt by a lot of developers to convey a minor performance improvement over `""` because the earliest compiler didn't have string constant deduplication; however, any such improvement was likely to be minimal in practice, and the two are essentially synonyms.
+A large number of developers still prefer to use `string.Empty` for readability or personal preference, but it is functionally equivalent to `""`.
+If you are comparing a value against an empty string, it is better practice to consider how you want to handle null values and white space values too and use `string.IsNullOrEmpty(val)` or `string.IsNullOrWhitespace(val)` if they give the semantics you need without requiring an additional null check.

 #### Composite format strings